 Errors in the thick resistor manufacturing process can result in pinholes in the resistor track.
 Abrading of the resistor track to set the resistor value can cause a non-uniform resistor track pattern.
 Both of these issues can cause hot spots that may result in unexpected failure of the resistor film or changes in performance.
 One solution is to design products with as long a resistor path as possible within a given area.

 Overload Pulse Conditions

-The final factor to consider is the adjustment for final resistance value.
+The final factor to consider is an adjustment for the final resistance value.
 Depending on the method used for resistor trimming weak spots (hot spots) can be created.
 Over time these can cause failure in resistors subjected to high energy pulse conditions.

-The most common cause of power resistor ESD damage is a direct transfer of an electric charge from either a human body or a charged material to the thick film resistor device.
-ESD damage can be divided into three main categories, parametric failure, catastrophic damage and latent damage.
+The most common cause of power resistor ESD damage is a direct transfer of an electric charge from a human body or a charged material to the thick film resistor device.
+ESD damage has three main categories, parametric failure, catastrophic damage and latent damage.

 Improvements to the thick film paste. – The amount of ESD damage is directly related to the conductive mechanism of the resistive material, which is in turn related to the composition of that material.
 The choice of thick film paste can, therefore, influence the ESD performance of the resistor device.

 Changes to the track profile.– Modifications (widening) to the track profile will improve the ESD performance of the device.
 Hence, for known ESD threats, an element of ESD survivability can be designed in.

 Firing temperatures and profile. – Firing is one of the most critical elements of the thick film process.
 Optimising the process can have a direct effect on the power resistor ESD sensitivity.

 A resistor may be the lowest cost and most basic component in a system, but failure can be just as damaging as a failure of any other component.
 It is, therefore, important to understand potential failure modes and how they may be addressed.